rgleave/proj2/EnergyForecastingWorkshop.md

     SELECT a.item_id, a.target_value, a.timestamp, b.lat_long, a.block_id FROM "AwsDataCatalog"."sample_database"."london_meter_table" as a  left join "AwsDataCatalog"."sample_database"."grid_master_table" as b on a.block_id=b.block_id;
      ```

+    Compare the query results to the structure of the TTS file in Step 1.

-  b) Copy the SQL statement above and paste it into the TTS query parameter in Parameter Store.
+  b) Copy the SQL statement above and paste it into the TTS query parameter in Parameter Store (see steps below)

   - In the AWS Console, search for "Parameter Store" and navigate to that service page.
   - A list of all parameters is provided.
 Type in 'query' in the search bar.
-  - In the filtered list, select the <b>DatasetGroup/QueryTTS</b> parameter.
+  - In the filtered list, select the <b>DatasetGroup/QueryTTS</b> parameter (e.g. /forecast/dailyforecast/DatasetGroup/SchemaTTS)
-  - Click the 'EDIT' button and replace the parameter's 'value' with the
+  - Click the 'EDIT' button and replace the parameter's 'value' with the SQL statement in step 2a above.
-  - Allow the state machine to run.
-This may take several hours to finish.

-13. Repeat the process above to copy the SQL statement below and paste it into the QueryITEM query parameter in Parameter Store.
+  c) Repeat the process above to copy the SQL statement below and paste it into the QueryITEM query parameter in Parameter Store.

 	 ```
       SELECT a.item_id, b.servicetransformerid, b.distributiontransformerid, b.substationid, b.substation_name, b.lat_long, b.grid_id, b.grid_name FROM "AwsDataCatalog"."raw-data"."london_meter_data_with_block" as a  left join "AwsDataCatalog"."raw-data"."london_meter_info_cleaned" as b on a.block_id=b.block_id;
      ```